Image

 2:15 PM - 3:00 PM

-Join this "early release" presentation of the 2025 Canada and United States Resident Sentiment Towards Tourism Study.
-Attendees will gain access to key findings and detailed analysis ahead of the full report release.
+Join Amir Eylon, President & CEO of Longwoods International, as he presents the much-anticipated "early release" of the 2025 Canada and United States Resident Sentiment Towards Tourism Study.
+Attendees will gain access to key findings, insights, and detailed analysis ahead of the full report release.
 The study offers a comprehensive review of resident perspectives on tourism’s economic, social, and community impacts, highlighting shifts in public perception and emerging trends across demographics.
+The actionable insights shared will help destination organizations make informed policy decisions, refine community engagement strategies, and strengthen advocacy efforts by aligning messaging with resident priorities and expectations.
+This data serves as a critical benchmark for evaluating the role of tourism in community well-being and long-term viability.

 Amir Eylon